Introduction to MySQL REINDEX

 Example #3

-We can use REORGANISE, REPAIR, OPTIMIZE TABLE statements to rebuild the corrupted table and associated indexes to reduce the memory space and increase the I/O efficiency.
+We can use REORGANISE, REPAIR, and OPTIMIZE TABLE statements to rebuild the corrupted table and associated indexes to reduce the memory space and increase the I/O efficiency.

 Code #1